(C) 2013, G. Forrest Cook

 12VDC (nominal) operating power is supplied to the WGR1 circuitry from the 12VDC battery that the system charges.
 The 12VDC is regulated to 5VDC via a 78L05 regulator IC, this powers the logic circuitry.
 The voltage doubler circuitry is driven by two opposite polarity square waves that are produced by one flip-flop in a 4013 CMOS IC.
 The Q! signal drives a 2N3904 transistor that pulls the doubler input to ground.
 The Q signal drives the 2N3904 and 2N3906 transistors to pull the doubler input to +Vbat (12VDC).
 The output of the doubler is around 23VDC, it is used for driving the "Wind2Bat" MOSFET array.

-The gate drive circuitry for the "Wind2Bat" MOSFET array uses a 4N35 opto-isolator to pull the gate of the MOSFETs up to 23V for the "on" state and a two transistor level shifter to pull the gate down to 5V (negative 8V relative to the source) for the "off" state.
-The gate has to be driven negative of the source voltage in order to interrupt the current through the MOSFET array.
+The gate drive circuitry for the "Wind2Bat" MOSFET array uses a 4N35 opto-isolator to pull the gate of the MOSFETs up to 23V for the "on" state and a two transistor level shifter to pull the gate down to 5V (negative 8V relative to the MOSFET source pin) for the "off" state.
+Driving the gate voltage negative insures that the MOSFET array turns off completely.

 Half of a TLC2272 op-amp is wired as the 3Khz master clock oscillator.
 The output of the oscillator is sent to a 4040 CMOS divider IC which produces a selectable variety of slower square waves.
-The switching rate can be chosen by a DIP switch, the rate can be optimized for a particular wind generator.
-The 47 Hz rate works well with the Air-X wind generator.
+The switching rate can be chosen by a 5-position DIP switch, the rate can be optimized for a particular wind generator.
 The 3Khz oscillator also feeds half of a CMOS 4013 flip-flop to produce the waves that drive the voltage doubler circuit.